kiwicopple/paul.copplest.one/docs/blog/profit-sharing.md

 # Profit Sharing

-I often ponder how to pay startup employees.
+I often think about how to pay startup employees.
 Let's face it - it's shit to work in a startup.
 You work long hours.
 You get paid peanuts.
 When(if) you get shares, it's points-of-a-percentage, even if you're working as hard as a cofounder.

 Most of the time your equity is worthless.
 Either the company fails and you get nothing, or it continues doing "ok" but you can't sell the shares.